 Smallanthus sonchifolius (Poepp. and Endl.)
 H. Robinson, Asteraceae, as

 the major water-soluble phenolic compounds.
-The structures of these
+Two of these

 were chlorogenic acid (3-caffeoylquinic acid) and 3,5-dicaffeoylquinic